designsystemau/steering-committee/CHARTER.md

 - New initiatives or working groups
 - Planning for major milestones

 The meetings should be infrequent and only be necessary when urgent.
 Attendance is critical hence scheduling is hard.
-The expectation is that meetings may be held at most every 2 months.
+Expectation is that meetings may be held at most every 2 months.

 ## RFC process